VanhoveHugo/java-snapchat/README.md

 ## Getting Started

-This project is built using Java, and you'll need to set up a Java development environment to run and modify the project.
+This project is built using Java & Maven, and you'll need to set up a Java development environment to run and modify the project.

 A few resources to get you started if this is your first Java project: